 You can also filter cards based on the cycle time threshold that you have set for the particular columns.
 There are three set criteria for the Cycle Time Threshold filter:

-- Exceeded Threshold 1: Any cards that exceed threshold1 but remains inside the range of threshold 1.
+- Exceeded Threshold 1: Any cards that exceed threshold1 but remain inside the range of threshold 1.

 - Exceeded Threshold 2: Any cards that exceed threshold 2.